 School of Education and Human Development Overview

-Associate Dean: Catherine Fallona; Assistant Dean for Finance and Administration: Robin Day; Director of Student Affairs: Kimberly Warren; Director of Educator Preparation: Jean Whitney; Director of Center for Education Policy, Applied Research, and Evaluation: David L. Silvernail;
+Associate Dean: Jean Whitney; Director of Student Affairs: Kimberly Warren; Director of Educator Preparation: Jean Whitney; Director of Center for Education Policy, Applied Research, and Evaluation: David L. Silvernail; SEHD Chair: Walter Kimball

 - Administrative Office, 8 Bailey Hall, Gorham, ME 04038

 - USM Undergraduate Admissions, 149 State Street, Gorham, ME, 04038